rhassett-cshl/GLM/README.md

   -------
   seqinfo: 2 sequences from an unspecified genome
 ```
-This bigwig file can be visualized in tools like the UCSC Genome Browser or Gviz, which should appear exactly the same as Figure 6A and 6B in our manuscript.
+This bigwig file can be visualized in tools like the UCSC Genome Browser or Gviz.

 **Predict using the combined model (epigenomic and $k$-mer features)** <br>